 Most men have the capacity within them to grow a beard.
 Some might say that the human male’s face is in its most natural state when it is bearded.
 Below is a list of men who have chosen to cultivate a mighty facial bush, to achieve heroic ends.
 It’s not that the beard is responsible for their deeds, but the beard certainly contributed.
-Jack Sparrow doesn’t feature at all, so all you ladies reading this can click away.
+Jack Sparrow doesn’t feature at all.

-OK gents, let’s read this list and think about touching each other’s beards.
+OK gang, let’s read this list and think about touching each other’s beards.